SunayBhoyar/SOS_application/README.md

 ## Updates -
 We have uploaded our second update - 5 : 15 PM (26 Sept 2022)<br/>
 We have uploaded our login page version 1 - 6 : 21 PM (26 Sept 2022)<br/>
+We have uploaded our main mage version 1 <br/> login page has been embedded in the main page itself- 10 : 15 PM (26 Sept 2022)<br/>